pomeloshark/jekyll-theme-paperwiki/README.md

   desc: A brief description here
 ```

-For the icon, find one you like from RemixIcon and copy the code.
+For the icon, find one you like from [RemixIcon](https://remixicon.com/) and copy the code.

 This will add links to each different collection on your homepage, and allow you to limit the scope of your searches to a single collection or expand it to cover all of them at once.
-You do not need to do anything to
+The search logic is already taken care of in the theme itself; it just needs the names of your collections.